mfarache/jekyll-now/_posts/2019-12-05-S3-as-database-vs-Dynamo.md

 First of all is worthy clarifying that S3 buckets provide strong read after create consistency (new objects).
 However the eventual consistency happens when updating an objet or deleting it.

-An an example, if a process writes to an existing bucket on S3, and immediately afterwards other process reads from it,that read may or may not include the most recent up-to-date data.
+As an example, if a process writes to an existing bucket on S3, and immediately afterwards other process reads from it, that read may or may not include the most recent up-to-date data.

 Other tricky situations steem from the fact that operations are cached by key.
 Why does it matter?